-The students can earn extra credit only if they complete the above during the course period (I to V sem) and based on the following criteria.
-Proof of Completion must be submitted in the beginning of VI Semester.
-(Earning Extra credits is not mandatory for Course completion)
+The students can earn extra credits only if they complete the above during the programme period (I to V semester) and based on the following criteria.
+Proof of Completion must be submitted in the office of the Controller of Examinations before the commencement of the VI Semester.
+(Earning Extra credits are not mandatory for programme completion)

-Student can opt BEC course/ Self study course to earn one credit.
-They have to Enroll and complete any one of the course during their course period before fifth semester (I semester to V semester).
+1. Student can opt BEC course/ Self study course to earn one credit.
+They have to Enroll and complete any one of the course during their programme period before fifth semester (I semester to V semester).